vmware/vic-product/docs/user_doc/vic_vsphere_admin/running_vicmachine_cmds.md

 To enable autocomplete, download the vSphere Integrated Containers bundle and unpack it on your working machine.

 1. Open a `bash` or `zsh` shell and navigate to the `vic` folder of the unpacked vSphere Integrated Containers bundle.
-2. Run the `source` command to identify the autocomplete utility that is appropriate for your shell and OS.
+2. Run the `source` command to configure the autocomplete function of the current shell instance, according to your shell and OS.

   - Windows and `bash`:<pre>source autocomplete/bash/vic-machine-windows.exe</pre>
   - Linux and `bash`:<pre>source autocomplete/bash/vic-machine-linux</pre>